1856 - 1934

 In 1896 he was appointed to the Board of Kings Park and was heavily involved in the development of facilities and attractions.
 He had actually already done some design work for areas in the park in 1890.

 In 1897 he took his wife back to England and Europe for a holiday (that was probably also mixed with some business) and he was back in W.A. by 1898.
-Soon afterward he became a freemason and remained involved in masonry for the rest of his life.
+Soon afterwards he became a Freemason and remained involved in masonry for the rest of his life.

 At the age of just 40 he embarked on a new private career in which he concentrated more on engineering than on design.